 Yield: 8 bagels

 More St. Patrick's Day recipes are on the way.
-To receive an email whenever a food article by Marylou Morano is published, click on the subscribe button, above.
+To receive an email whenever a food article by Marylou Morano is published, click on the "subscribe to author" button.
 There is no cost to subscribe.